Oscillating dynamical friction on galactic bars by trapped dark matter: Torque in the fast limit

 In this experiment, we have kept the bar's pattern speed constant.
-If the bar decelerates sufficiently fast that the resonances pass over the orbits before they can respond non-linearly, then resonant trapping will not occur and the formula will predict the right torque for an extended period of time as demonstrated in \citetalias{Weinberg2004Timedependent}.
-For this reason, the formula is said to be valid in the \textit{fast regime} \citepalias[][]{Tremaine1984Dynamical}.
-The validity of the formula is characterized by the speed parameter\footnote{In the limit of epicycle approximation, the speed parameter reduces to $s \sim \eta/A$ where $\eta\equiv-\dOmegap/\Omegap^2$ is the bar's dimensionless slowing rate and $A$ the dimensionless bar strength \citep[][equation 27]{Chiba2020ResonanceSweeping}.}\citepalias[][equation 89]{Tremaine1984Dynamical}:
+If the bar decelerates sufficiently fast that the resonances pass over the orbits before they can respond non-linearly, resonant trapping will not occur and linear theory will properly predict the torque for an extended period of time as demonstrated in \citetalias{Weinberg2004Timedependent}.
+For this reason, the linear formalism is said to be valid in the \textit{fast limit} \citepalias[][]{Tremaine1984Dynamical}.
+The validity is characterized by the speed parameter\footnote{In the limit of epicycle approximation, the speed parameter reduces to $s \sim \eta/A$ where $\eta\equiv-\dOmegap/\Omegap^2$ is the bar's dimensionless slowing rate and $A$ the dimensionless bar strength \citep[][equation 27]{Chiba2020ResonanceSweeping}.}\citepalias{Tremaine1984Dynamical}: